 This is a great time to think about saving your seeds for next years planting.

 Spread your pepper pieces in a single layer on a dehydrator tray.

 When choosing dehydrators, I more than highly recommend the Excalibur Dehydrator.
 Definitely go for the 9 tray model as it can do so much more at once.
-I also use mine for many different applications besides simply drying veggies and fruits, such as making yogurt, drying medicinal herbs, making infused oils, and making homemade tempeh.
+I also use mine for many different applications besides simply drying veggies and fruits such as zucchini chips and apples, making yogurt, drying medicinal herbs, making infused oils, and making homemade tempeh.
 I love my dehydrator and have never been disappointed in my purchase!

 Put the tray in your dehydrator…